hwkwon1114/hwkwon1114.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-I am Hyunwoo Kwon and I am a senior at University of Illinois at Urbana Champaign with a BS in Mechanical Engineering, and a minor in Computer Science and Computational Science and Engineering.
-I have research experiences in diverse fields not limited to development of Dynamical mechanical analysis setup, digital twin of bridges, reliability studies on the thermal interface mnaterials.
+I am a senior pursuing a BS in Mechanical Engineering with minors in Computer Science and Computational Science and Engineering at the University of Illinois at Urbana Champaign.
+My research experience spans multiple domains of mechanical engineering, including the development of dynamic mechanical analysis setups, digital twin modeling of bridges, and reliability studies of thermal interface materials.
+Through these experiences, I have developed strong foundations in computational methods and multiphysics simulations.

-After learning more about the computational aspects of Mechanical Engineering, I hope to pursue a Ph.D in the field of computational mechanics, with interests in developing new computational methods for mechanics and multiscale modeling.
+I am passionate about advancing the field of computational mechanics, particularly in developing novel numerical methods and multiscale modeling approaches.
+I aim to pursue a Ph.D. to contribute to these areas, combining my background in mechanical engineering with computational expertise to solve complex engineering challenges.